 However, minor arrears due to a one off event can be dealt with directly with your lender usually without the need to refinance.
 Long term problems on the other hand may require a complete financial overhaul.

 Missed payment or late payment?

-If you have made several late payments or have missed payments on your mortgage then it is likely that you will find it hard to apply for a loan through the major banks and lenders.
+If you’ve made several late payments or have missed payments on your mortgage then it’s likely that you’ll find it hard to apply for a loan through the major banks and lenders.

-This is because they are able to see you repayment history information on your credit file and do not want to approve a loan for a borrower who does not have the capability to make regular repayments on time.
+This is because they’re able to see you repayment history information on your credit file and don’t want to approve a loan for a borrower who doesn’t have the capability to make regular repayments on time.

 You should be aware that having a missed payment and failing to make your repayment on time are two very different situations:

 - A missed payment is a payment that you completely missed and never made up.

-- A late payment is one that you did not pay on time but did eventually make up the repayment.
+- A late payment is one that you didn’t pay on time but did eventually make up the repayment.